 In other words, librarians and media collections specialists (a more general term for music librarians) can work in both public and private settings.
 From recordings to films and databases, a media collections specialist handles reference materials and musical equipment.

 Many professional musicians find that this area is a natural fit for a second or part-time career.
 Ensemble librarians, for example, help musicians obtain and prepare the music for performances.
 Symphony or chamber orchestra librarianship covers preparation of music for formal presentation, often in collaboration with other librarians.
+This is a demanding role when working with the best orchestras in the world.

 Some jobs involve working independently in a facility or institution.
 Other jobs are more collaborative.
 You may contribute to research, help find appropriate music and literature for projects, or archive an organization or band’s work.